 object to receiving any marketing communications from us.

 If you would like to exercise any of your rights above please contact us at #[insert DPO contact details/ e-mail address].
-You should note that your rights under the GDPR and 2018 Act are not absolute and are subject to qualification.
+You should note that your rights under the UK GDPR and 2018 Act are not absolute and are subject to qualification.

 If you have any complaints about the way your data is processed or handled by us, please contact #[insert DPO details and email address]